Q: Can I have psychotherapy or counselling even though I’m not really ill?

 Friends could be upset if you don’t accept their advice.

-Counsellors have had training and have formal support and a work structure which helps them to deal with upsetting and difficult situations; friends may begin to feel overburdened, especially if they have their own problems too.
+Therapists have had training and have formal support and a work structure which helps them to deal with upsetting and difficult situations; friends may begin to feel overburdened, especially if they have their own problems too.

 And sometimes we will need slightly more specialist help than friends can provide.